Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Tineco doesn’t have that track record so far, but from what I’ve seen, they are pushing out high-quality products capable of cleaning almost as well as a Dyson.

-In some ways, Tineco is anti-Dyson.
+In some ways, Tineco is a competitor to Dyson.
 Their products incorporate features not found in Dyson or stuff they don’t want to include.

-These include having a trigger lock, removable battery, and more accessories than any Dyson cord-free product.
+These include having a trigger lock, a removable battery, and more accessories than any Dyson cord-free product.

 Similarities of Tineco and Dyson